 - Excision or cutting out the wart

 - Topical treatment with medications containing fluorouracil or dinitrochlorobenzene

-Some of these treatments may cause pain or a burning sensation.
+Some of these treatments may cause pain, skin discoloration, or a burning sensation.
 It is best to ask the doctor about the post-treatment effects on your child.